EN - English (EN)

 EN 111.
 First-Year Composition I. (3 Credits)

 An introduction to expository writing, rhetoric, and reading.
 The acquisition of the basic skills in standard English is stressed.
 Grades in EN 111 are A, B, C, NC (no credit).
 Students receiving a grade of NC must repeat the course.
 See Department of English narrative.
-Prerequisite: Completion of EN 099 or a minimum ACT English score of 18 or a minimum ACCUPLACER Write Placer score of 5.
+Prerequisites: Completion of EN 099 or a minimum ACT English score of 18 or a minimum ACCUPLACER Write Placer score of 5, Write Placer test attempts are limited to twice per academic year.

 Course Fees: $60